pkeech/Docker-Flask-CAC-Demo/README.md

 3. Ensure your workstation is configured to use CAC.
 For example, when you navigate to OWA, you get prompted for a CAC.
 For more help on this visit [MilitaryCac](https://militarycac.com)

 4. Using the directions below, generate Self-Signed Certs for `demo.domain.com`.
-Be sure to complete all the steps to include modifing the `Dockerfile` and `nginx.conf`
+Be sure to complete all the steps to include modifying the `Dockerfile` and `nginx.conf`

 5. Navigate your terminal to the directory containing the `docker-compose.yml` file and run `docker-compose up --build -d`